Overview

 Features

-- Uses docstring to parse help comment for arguments.
-Supports
+- Uses the docstring to parse help descriptions for arguments.
+Supports:

-:param arg1: -a --arg this is the document. - one can use
+:param arg1: -a --arg this is the document. - One can use the

-Most of the Standard types supported.
-Please see examples for more supported types with examples.
+- Most standard types are supported.
+Please see the examples for more supported types with code examples.

 NOTE -